redhat-gpte-devopsautomation/hybrid-cloud-email/README.md

 If you want to generate a HTML from a .mjml file you need to do the following:
 - Download the code and install dependencies `npm i`
-- Ensure that in `index.html` file the `templateToLoad` variable is pointing to the desired mjml file
+- Ensure that in `index.html` file the `templateToLoad` variable is pointing to the desired partial mjml file
 - Open the builder app `npm start`
 - Click on the `view code` (3rd icon `</>`) on the `right-top` and you will see the respective `html` code.
 - Use this HTML in your emails :)

 ## Using CLI
-If you want to generate a HTML from a .mjml file using only the CLI you need to do the following:
+If you want to generate a HTML from a partial .mjml file using only the CLI you need to do the following:
 - Download the code and install dependencies `npm i`
-- Execute `npm run compile ./mjmlEmails/yourMJMLFile.mjml ./output.html`
+- Execute `npm run compile ./mjmlEmails/yourPartialMJMLFile.mjml ./output.html`

+*Note: The partial MJML doesn't contain the <mjml />, <mjml-head /> and <mjml-body /> as they are included during the compilation phase [here](https://github.com/redhat-gpte-devopsautomation/hybrid-cloud-email/blob/7124b1ec8ea0829bb50de4249c8ad6c1e0e6199e/src/cli.js#L4)